hybridgroup/node-bebop/README.md

 Returns a `new Bebop`

+### connect(callback)

+Connects to the drone and executes the callback when the drone is ready to fly.

 ### getVideoStream()

-Returns a stream of h.264 frames
+Returns a stream of h.264 frames.

 ### getMjpegStream()

-Returns a stream of mjpeg images
+Returns a stream of mjpeg images.

+### takePicture()

+Takes a picture and saves the image to the internal storage.

+### startRecording()

+Starts recording video to the internal storage.

-### connect(callback)
+### stopRecording()

-Connects to the drone and executes the callback when the drone is ready to fly
+Stops a previously started recording and saves to internal storage.

 #### takeOff(callback)